john-data-chen/next-dnd-starter-kit/README.md

 - In local development, I use [Docker Compose](https://docs.docker.com/compose/) in folder **database**, you need to have [Docker](https://www.docker.com/) or [OrbStack](https://orbstack.dev/) installed.
 - Execute `docker-compose up -d` to start MongoDB in Docker.
 - Execute `docker-compose down` to stop MongoDB in Docker.
-- Execute `node src/database/init.js` to initialize MongoDB.
+- Execute `npm run init-db` to initialize MongoDB.

 ### 📊 Testing Strategy